rdkcentral/Lightning/docs/RenderEngine/Shaders/index.md

 # Shaders

-Shaders in Lightning allow you to alter textures, or draw various effects over the gpu.
-By default the Lightning Core provides shaders that apply some of the most common used effects for you to use.
+Shaders in Lightning allow you to alter textures, or draw various effects over the GPU.
+By default, the Lightning Core provides shaders that apply some of the most commonly used effects for you to use.

 ## Usage